Farah-Abdirahman/master-and-tackle-in-cloud/AWS-Developer-Associate/RDS+AURORA/tackle3.md

 This is a simple Python Flask REST API that performs CRUD operations on a MySQL database hosted on Amazon RDS.
 The application is deployed on an Amazon EC2 instance running Amazon Linux.

+**Note:** While this hands-on implementation focuses on **Amazon RDS MySQL** for practical learning, this tackle also covers key concepts about **Amazon Aurora** (AWS's cloud-native database) and **caching strategies** with ElastiCache that are essential for the AWS Developer Associate exam.

-## 🚀 Features
+## Features
-- ✅ Create a new customer
+- Create a new customer
-- 🔍 Read customer details
+- Read customer details
-- ✏️ Update customer email
+- Update customer email
-- ❌ Delete a customer
+- Delete a customer

 ## 🛠 Stack
 - **Python 3.8**